TBERT31/nextjs-otel-grafana/README.md

-# OpenTelemetry with Grafana Tempo and Node.js
+# OpenTelemetry with Grafana Tempo, Loki, Promteheus and Node.js

 This project demonstrates distributed tracing using OpenTelemetry, Grafana Tempo, and Grafana.